- Instructions for Dispatching from the Portal

 - Due Date: This must be a valid date/time in ISO format (YYYY-MM-DD, e.g. 2017-12-11T15:51:42), and if you do not supply a timezone, it will default to the dispatcher's timezone.

 - Location: These must be latitude/longitude coordinates (e.g. 45.347484,-75.909761).
 You can use tools such as Geocodio (third party web-app) to convert addresses to coordinates, and use Excel's functionality to merge the data into a single, comma-separated entry in a cell.
+There must also be no spaces between the latitude and longitude coordinates in the CSV file.

 When filling out the information in the CSV file, keep in mind the above limits.
 An example is below: